EC-Release/sdk/plugins/vln/README.md

 # VLAN Plugin
 VLAN plugin for EC agent

-Virtual LAN will create a secure connection from source and multiple target systems by mirroring the target system details in source network settings.
-It means, one client can connect to multiple target systems with one EC connection.
-Client can decide to which target system it should make connection and will update network settings accordingly.
+Virtual LAN will create a secure connection between source and multiple target systems by mirroring the target system details in source network settings.
+It means, one client agent can connect to multiple server agents with one EC connection.
+Client agent can decide to which target system it should make connection and will update network settings accordingly.